happydream9028/happydream9028/readme.md

-# Typescript / Tailwind CSS Expert
+# Typescript / TailwindCSS / Shopify Expert

 I am a Senior Software Engineer with expertise in JavaScript / TypeScript.